qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

 Let's start with the ``style`` sub entry.
 The value under this key should be a function which returns a set of properties to apply to the target widget.
 The first parameter of the function is named ``states``.
 This is a map containing keys with boolean values which signalize which states are switched on.
 The data could be used to react on specific states like ``hovered``, ``focused``, ``selected``, etc.

-It is required in this case that all properties applied in one state need to be applied it all states.
-Something like this is seen as bad style and may result into wrong styling:
+It is required that all properties applied in one state are applied in all other states.
+Something like this is seen as bad style and may result in wrong styling:

 ::